lsst-sitcom/sitcomtn-025/index.rst

 Bokeh Plotting Applications
 ''''''''''''''''''''''''''''

-Multiple plotting packages were considered before ultimately settling on Bokeh.
+Multiple plotting packages were considered before ultimately settling on the `Bokeh Visualization Library <https://bokeh.org/>`_.
 The majority of Python users are familiar with matplotlib and therefore finding a system to support this was the preferred option.
 However, matplotlib is very limited with regards to the creation of dynamic plots, for this reason the packages of vega-lite and Bokeh were considered.
 Both of these systems could be directly integrated into the LOVE framework with the currently existing functionality.